-Results in recurrent serious bacterial and fungal infections, most commonly with Staphylococcus aureus, Aspergillus spp., Nocardia spp., Serratia marcescens, and Burkholderia cepacia.
+Results in recurrent serious bacterial and fungal infections, most commonly with Staphylococcus aureus, Aspergillus species, Nocardia species, Serratia marcescens, and Burkholderia cepacia.

 Infections include pneumonia, superficial and deep abscesses, lymphadenitis, and osteomyelitis.

-Antibiotic prophylaxis and early treatment of infections are imperative.
+Antibiotic and antifungal prophylaxis and early treatment of infections are imperative.

 Hematopoietic stem cell transplantation should be undertaken early if human leukocyte antigen (HLA) genotypically matched donors are available.